usaid-cs/yesterday-i-learned/cs.md

 - The [make change](https://www.youtube.com/watch?v=DJ4a7cmjZY0) question is a dynamic programming question.
 Apparently the number of unique ways to make change is (the number of unique ways to change the amount - 1) + (the number of unique ways to change the amount, if you had one fewer type of coin, assuming the subtraction of it yields 0 or more).
 Or something like that.
 - [Declarative programming](https://en.wikipedia.org/wiki/Declarative_programming) is an umbrella term that describes any kind of programming that is not imperative.
 SQL ("get me this without me telling you how") is declarative programming.
 Languages without a side effect (like regex) are declarative programming. *Functional programming is declarative programming*.
 - The term [fifth-generation programming language](https://en.wikipedia.org/wiki/Fifth-generation_programming_language) was misused by software vendors so much that the term now means nothing on top of what SQL does.
+- Async [backpressure](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7) refers to anything that slows down your async slow from progressing.
+Reasons can be: CPU, IO, waiting for the user to confirm a thing.
+You can reduce backpressure mostly by reducing the amount of data that goes into the flow, buffering (sometimes by re-queuing) or batching intermediate steps, or dropping whatever you can't handle as a last resort.